Alejogb1/job-board/blog-data/struct-in-verilog-declaration-code.md

 id: "struct-in-verilog-declaration-code"
 ---

-Okay so you're asking about declaring structs in Verilog eh Been there done that seen the t-shirt and probably designed the circuit that prints the t-shirt yeah I've had my fair share of run-ins with Verilog and its quirks especially when it comes to organizing data into something more structured than a bunch of loose wires.
+you're asking about declaring structs in Verilog eh Been there done that seen the t-shirt and probably designed the circuit that prints the t-shirt yeah I've had my fair share of run-ins with Verilog and its quirks especially when it comes to organizing data into something more structured than a bunch of loose wires.
 You see in the real world we ain't dealing with just single bits or integers we're handling packets data streams and complex control signals you know the stuff that actually makes things tick.
 So yeah structs are pretty crucial.

-Alright let's talk shop.
+let's talk shop.
 In Verilog unlike in high level languages like C or Python you don't have a dedicated `struct` keyword per se.
 Instead you achieve a similar effect using `packed` arrays.
 Yes I know sounds weird right first time I encountered it I did a double take and wondered if I had accidentally downloaded a different language manual but no it's just how Verilog rolls.

 The concept here is to create a multi-bit signal where each part of the signal represents a member of your structure.
 You're essentially concatenating smaller bit fields to create a larger composite signal.
 The beauty or the curse of it depends on your mood is that you control the bits directly.
 No automatic padding or memory management here its all on you mate.
 That means you gotta be really careful with your bit widths and make sure you’re not stepping on any toes.
 Now you might be wondering why is it like that simple answer hardware control my man hardware control.